nicolafisherwriter/nfwdg/_notes/Table of Contents.md

+Find your way around the book by selecting the sections below.
+Over time, I'll be restructuring and re-ordering the content to complete the book.
+For now, here are all the right words, not necessarily in the right order.

 - [[Read on Substack]]
 - [[1.
 How the Essence Map unfolded]]
 - [[2.
 The End of the World as We Know It]]